-Scholarships provide no social benefits so, for example, insurance must be arranged separately.
-Since scholarship funding is not the equivalent of employment, candidates are not entitled to receive employment-based benefits such as sick pay or parental benefit from the Social Insurance Agency, unless they have a protected sickness benefit income from a previous job.
-Neither are candidates entitled to the collective agreement-based benefits such as parental benefit, reimbursement for medical costs etc. Consequently problems may occur in cases of prolonged illness or parental leave.
+A scholarship does not entitle you to receive social security benefits.
+Since scholarship funding is not a form of employment, you are not entitled to receive work-based benefits such as sickness benefit or parental benefit from the Swedish social insurance system unless you have a protected SGI (sickness benefit qualifying income from a previous job).
+Similarly, you are not entitled to collective agreement-based benefits such as supplementary parental benefit or reimbursement for medicine costs.
+You may therefore encounter problems in the event of long-term illness or parental leave.

-SULF generally considers that scholarships should not be used as financing for doctoral candidates or post docs.
+In general, SULF believes that scholarships should not be used as an alternative to doctoral candidate employment.